 Step 12.
 Once you've finished configuring the partition, click the "Add" button.

 Step 13.
-GParted also gives you the option to resize a partition.
-To do that, right-click on the partition and click "Resize/Move."
+To resize a partition in GParted, right-click on the partition and select "Resize/Move."

 Step 14.
 To save the changes you've made, click on the apply checkmark button at the upper section of the screen.